artandmath/DagNabbit/README.md

 - The render node(s) on the farm that use DagNabbit will need to launch the Nuke GUI and consume a nuke license.
 - Install the DagNabbit workspace and DagNabbit.py onto DagNabbit capabale render node(s).
 - Implement a farm task that modifies onScriptLoad and runs DagNabbit, or runs DagNabbit in some other manner on an open Nuke GUI.
-- Probably want to do this on a DagNabbit specific copy of the script.
+- Probably want to do this on a DagNabbit specific copy of the script if modifying the script.

 ## To do - short/mid term
 - Add node class highlighting.
 (This can be done currently by feeding a selection to the dictionary key "selectedNodes").